Google Unveils New VR Headset And AR Stickers And Apps At Phone Event

 The upgraded headset also features an improved optical design, new, softer materials, a strap on top for more stability, and reduced light leakage.

-All told, there are now 250 apps for the Daydream platform, and as part of the unveiling of the new headset, Google is highlighting a few–notably Female Planet, which focuses on female leaders and entrepreneurs; Austin City Limits Backstage, which brings you up close and personal with rocker Ed Sheeran at the famous music festival; The Confessional, from VR legends Felix & Paul, focusing on TV host Trevor Noah; and more.
+All told, there are now 250 apps for the Daydream platform, and as part of the unveiling of the new headset, Google is highlighting a few–notably Female Planet, which focuses on female leaders and entrepreneurs; Austin City Limits Backstage, which brings you up close and personal with rocker Ed Sheeran during a taping of the PBS television show; The Confessional, from VR legends Felix & Paul, focusing on TV host Trevor Noah; and more.

 The new headset comes in three colors–charcoal, fog, and coral.
 It comes with a content pack of five top Daydream titles, and costs $99.
 It will be available later this year, Google says.